Gravity and Antigravity

 Patent no. 2,949,550, 16 August 1960.

-In the late 1950s Brown carried out vacuum chamber tests which in his opinion showed that his devices continued to experience a thrust even in the absence of ionic wind.
-But as the Correas explain, and as Brown himself admitted, ‘One cannot ignore ion thrust in vacuum devices’.6 By 1958 Brown had developed a 15-inch-diameter dome-shaped saucer model which, when energized with 50 to 250 thousand volts, lifted itself up and hovered in mid-air, while supporting an additional mass equal to 10% of its weight.
-There is no convincing evidence, however, that Brown’s later work had anything to do with antigravity; nor did he make any such claim.
-The Correas argue that what he was working on was ‘in essence an ion-engine having arcjet characteristics and thus belonging to the electrodynamic class’.7
+In 1955-56 Brown carried out vacuum chamber tests which in his opinion showed that his devices continued to experience a thrust even in the absence of ionic wind.
+But as the Correas explain, and as Brown himself admitted, ‘One cannot ignore ion thrust in vacuum devices’.5 By 1958 Brown had developed a 15-inch-diameter dome-shaped saucer model which, when energized with 50 to 250 thousand volts, lifted itself up and hovered in mid-air, while supporting an additional mass equal to 10% of its weight.
+There is no convincing evidence, however, that Brown’s later work had anything to do with antigravity.
+The Correas argue that what he was working on was ‘in essence an ion-engine having arcjet characteristics and thus belonging to the electrodynamic class’.6

 Fig. 2.3 The B-2 Stealth Bomber.